Ju4nMarin/TimeCommand-Plugin/README.md

 ## Usage

 - To schedule a command, use the `/tmc` command followed by the command to be executed, time unit, and quantity.
-  Example: `/tmc say Hello World!
-1h 2` (Execute "say Hello World!" after 2 hours)
+  Example: `/tmc say Hello World! h 2` (Execute "say Hello World!" after 2 hours)
 - To list scheduled commands, use `/tmc list <page>` to view them paginated.
-- For more information and available commands, use `/tmc` or `/tmc help`.
+- For more information and available commands, use `/tmc`.

 ## Support and Feedback